 High volumes of materials in opaque containers can create a bottleneck in pharmaceutical manufacturing as a dedicated sampling area is needed to open, sample, test and re-seal each container to verify the content identity.

 RapID allows the operator to verify the contents of each container in the warehouse in seconds without opening, sampling or re-sealing, enabling release immediately into production.
 This saving on handling and lab testing reduces the overhead from hours or days to only minutes per batch.

 Sterile manufacturing of parenteral and biological products benefits from RapID’s non-invasive approach, ensuring no bacterial or cross-contamination by other raw materials.
 Shelf life storage issues are avoided by not opening the containers in protective environments.
 Hazardous and toxic APIs, often transported in plastic containers, can be measured safely, without exposing the operators to potential danger.

 Unlike conventional handheld Raman devices, RapID has few restrictions on container types and is compatible with multi-layer paper and plastic sacks, opaque plastic drums and thick amber glass bottles.
 RapID is also available with a range of optional accessories for working with different shaped containers.

 Unique SORS Technology

-RapID uses Cobalt’s Spatially Offset Raman Spectroscopy (SORS) technology, which is a new Raman tecnhique for non-invasive ID verification of raw materials.
+RapID uses Cobalt’s Spatially Offset Raman Spectroscopy (SORSTM) technology, which is a new Raman tecnhique for non-invasive ID verification of raw materials.
 Raman spectroscopy gives chemically rich information that makes it ideal for identifying most pharmaceutical materials and is accepted for ID testing by the EU & US Pharmacopoeia.
 For ID testing, Raman minimises false positives and discriminates between chemically-similar compounds.

 Production - In routine operation RapID is extremely simple to use and highly suitable for a warehouse / material storage environment.